 As more rare diseases are identified and rare disease clinical trials expand to new indications, it is also important to find eligible clinical trial sites.
 Conducting a rare disease clinical trial is complex and getting it right from the beginning of identifying eligible sites is critical in particular for patients and their caretakers.
 A study says, 69% of sponsors find choosing a clinical trial site for rare diseases is one of the toughest challenges.

-How rare disease clinical trial sites are different from common diseases?
+How clinical trials in rare disease are different from common diseases?

 - Rare disease sites are fewer in number and patient recruitment takes longer than non-rare disease sites.